+Regular Sunday services are held at the neighbouring churches of St Peter and Paul at Appledore and St John the Baptist at Wittersham.
 The benefice church of St Mildred is to be found in Tenterden.
-Other neighbouring churches include St John the Baptist at Wittersham and St Mary the Virgin at Reading Street (Ebony).
+Other local churches include St Mary the Virgin at Reading Street (Ebony).

 Our church is part of a group of nine churches, called the benefice of Tenterden, Rother and Oxney, to which the Rev’d Canon Lindsay Hammond, has been appointed as Team Rector.
 He is based at St Mildred’s Church, Tenterden and heads a team ministry which covers Tenterden and the villages of Appledore, Ebony, Newenden, Rolvenden, Smallhythe, Stone and Wittersham.